-The FPC's procedures ensure that all products are correctly identified, marked and traceable.
+The FPC's procedures ensure that all products, parts or constituent products are correctly identified, marked and traceable.

 The manufacturer is responsible for affixing the CE marking to the finished product and/or the accompanying documents, as well as for drawing up the Declaration of Performance for the product.